TIY-ATL-ROR-2015-May/lectures/w06-basic-rails/thu/review.md

 GET /links/new # show the form for a new link
-POST /links    # the form action for new link, creates a link (if logged in) GET /link/:id  # takes you to the thing it links to DELETE /link/:id # delete a link that i own
+POST /links    # the form action for new link, creates a link (if logged in) GET /link/:id  # takes you to the thing it links to

 ## Comments
 GET /link/:id/comments  # get the page for a link, its comments, and comment form